The Witcher Season 2: Here’s everything you need to know about the second season of Netflix’s popular fantasy drama ‘The Witcher’.

 The Witcher Season 2: Cast

-Most of the cast members are most probably coming back for the second season as well.
+Most of the cast members are most probably coming back for the second season.
 However, we will also see some new faces as plenty of new cast members have been announced.
 Henry Cavill will be back in season two as the show’s lead character, Gerald of Rivia.
 His co-stars Anya Chalotra and Freya Allan will also be back.
 Basil Eidenbenz has been cast as the new Eskel after Thue Ersted Rasmussen had to leave the show due to dates issues.

 - Henry Cavill as Geralt of Rivia